 The Synchronize Cache command may be used to force the drive to write all cached write data to the medium.
 Upon completion of a Synchronize Cache command, all data received from previous write commands will have been written to the medium.
-Table 9 shows the mode default settings for the drive.
+Tables 11, 12, 13 and 14 show the mode default settings for the drive.